 The order of the edges is as they occur in the linearized model, but reversed.
 Edges for input variable are thus always put before the other edges, sorted based on the reversed variable order.
+Edges are considered exactly once per reachability iteration.

-• sorted ordering (option value sorted)
+sorted ordering (option value sorted)

 The order of the edges is based on the names of their corresponding events and input variables.
 They are sorted alphabetically in ascending order, based on their absolute names.
 In case edges are labeled with the same event, the edges are ordered based on the linearized model order.
+Edges are considered exactly once per reachability iteration.